Entanglement structure of current-driven diffusive fermion systems: Conclusion

 \section{Conclusion}

-While systems in thermodynamic equilibrium Gibbs states have extensive entropy, they usually satisfy area laws for their entanglement entropy or mutual information.
+While systems in thermodynamic-equilibrium Gibbs states have extensive von Neumann entropy, they usually satisfy area laws for their entanglement entropy or mutual information.
 On the other hand, any modification that drives the system out of equilibrium allows for potential violations of this behavior.
-In this paper we investigated an important non-equilibrium scenario consisting of an extended system coupled at its two ends to reservoirs at different chemical potentials, leading to current-carrying non-equilibrium attracting states (NEASs) in the long-time limit.
+In this paper we investigated a common nonequilibrium scenario consisting of an extended system coupled at its two ends to reservoirs at different chemical potentials, leading to current-carrying nonequilibrium attracting states (NEASs) in the long-time limit.
 The analog of thermalization for these current-driven systems is the approach to local equilibrium.
 For a family of random circuit models, we found that the ballistic operator spreading associated with quantum chaos is crucial for the emergence of local equilibrium in these models.
 As our argument in favor of local equilibrium is rather general, it will be interesting to test these ideas in quantum chaotic Hamiltonian or Floquet driven systems.
 In addition, given that we found the mutual information of the NEASs in the quantum chaotic region is consistent with an area law, it is likely that these states can be well approximated using a matrix product representation, allowing a rich set of analytical and numerical techniques to be applied to further characterize these states.